79th Infantry Division (United States): Combat chronicle

 The division was first activated at Camp Meade, Maryland in August 1917, composed primarily of draftees from Maryland and Pennsylvania.
 After a year of training the division sailed overseas in July 1918.
 The 79th Division saw extensive combat in the Meuse-Argonne Offensive area where it earned the name of "Cross of Lorraine" for their defense of France.
-The division was inactivated June 1919 and returned to the United States.
+The division returned to the United States and was inactivated in June 1919.

 Throughout its entire World War I campaign, the division suffered 6,874 casualties with 1,151 killed and 5,723 wounded.
 Private Henry Gunther, the last American soldier to be killed in action during World War I, served with the 313th Infantry Regiment of the 79th Division.

 Interwar period

 The 79th Division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Third Corps Area, and assigned to the XIII Corps.
 The eastern half of Pennsylvania was allotted to the division as its home area.
-The headquarters of the “Lorraine Division” was originally organized on 29 September 1921 at the Schuylkill Arsenal, 2620 Gray’s Ferry Road in Philadelphia.
+The headquarters of the “Lorraine Division” was originally organized on 29 September 1921 at the Schuylkill Arsenal, 2620 Gray's Ferry Road in Philadelphia.
 It was later relocated in 1930 to the Gimbal Building at 35 South Ninth Street.
 It was again relocated in 1935 to the New Custom House Building at Second and Chestnut Streets and remained there until activated for World War II.
-After activation, the division’s recruiting efforts were such that by 1926, the division was at 85 percent of its authorized strength.
+After activation, the division's recruiting efforts were such that by 1926, the division was at 85 percent of its authorized strength.
 To maintain communications with the officers of the division, the division staff published a newsletter, the “79th Division Bulletin.”
-The newsletter informed the division’s members of such things as when and where the inactive training sessions were to be held, what the division’s summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens Military Training Camps (CMTC).
-The designated mobilization and training station for the division was Camp George G. Meade, the location where much of the 79th’s training activities occurred in the interwar years.
+The newsletter informed the division's members of such things as when and where the inactive training sessions were to be held, what the division's summer training quotas were, where the camps were to be held, and which units would be assigned to help conduct the Citizens Military Training Camps (CMTC).
+The designated mobilization and training station for the division was Camp George G. Meade, the location where much of the 79th's training activities occurred in the interwar years.
 The division headquarters usually conducted its summer training there, and on a number of occasions, participated in command post exercises there as well.
 During these camps, the 79th Division headquarters occasionally trained with the staff of the 16th Infantry Brigade, 8th Division.
-In May 1929, the 79th Division conducted a "contact camp" at Conneaut Lake, Pennsylvania, and almost 500 of the division’s officers attended.
+In May 1929, the 79th Division conducted a "contact camp" at Conneaut Lake, Pennsylvania, and almost 500 of the division's officers attended.
 The highlight of the camp was an aerial demonstration performed by the 99th Division’s 324th Observation Squadron.